Games help to learn basic skills

 For more information about the project go to What is GIRDA

 Innovative approaches for mentoring and supporting the learners for digital adoption.
-For more information about this event go to News and Events
+For more information and to apply to attend this event go to News and Events